 If you want to have a look at the output of a simple Modula-2 CGI program wich can be written after learning from this tutorial click here.

 As you may know, CGI is most times recognized as an interface used by scripting-languages.
-Perl and PHP are the most common used languages in this context.
+Perl, PHP and Python are the most common used languages in this context.
 They offer more than enough power and flexibility for nearly every task you'd like to manage.
 In a lot of cases it will be easier to use them instead of a compiled language.
 Some people familiar to Pascal or another language designed by Niklaus Wirth are simply distracted from these languages because they don't have the time to learn another language or they just want to get things done using their preferred language.
 The Common Gateway Interface gives you the freedom to use nearly every compiler or interpreter available.
 Before you try the basics described below just check your preferred compiler for two things - (1) is it able to read environment variables and (2) can it handle standard in- and output?

 I used different Modula-2 compilers to run my programs, developing a simple database with a web based user interface I used the XDS-Modula-2 compiler - most other Modula-2 compilers can be used.
 Just try to copy the executables to the right directory and keep in mind you have to compile for the operating system your server uses.